fzago-cray/liblustre/README.md

     that hal.
 -   inspect strcpy/strncpy/strcat/... and replace with strscpy/strscat
     if possible.
--   move strscpy/strscat from libsupport into liblustre.
-Build the copytool with its own copy.
--   move the copytool to a different tree.
+-   move the copytool to a different repository.
 It's in this library for convenience only.

 Changes from liblustreapi
 -------------------------